debashisbarman/debashisbarman.github.io/_posts/2014-08-21-updated-site-design.markdown

 ---
 >Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.[1]

-Decided to reconstruct the site by redesigning it.
-My goal was a clean and minimal content focused layout.
-Started removing all the unnecessary components and finally arrived at this current layout.
+Decided to reconstruct my site by redesigning it.
+The goal was a clean and minimal content focused layout.
+So I started removing all the unnecessary components and finally arrived at this current layout.

 Few things about my site: